Last updated April 8th, 2022.

 To summarize, intentional investors in Myanmar are finally receiving more clarity with regards to the nation’s legal framework and requirements.

-Nonetheless, investing in Myanmar still isn’t truly getting that much easier.
-Asia’s other frontier markets like Cambodia and Mongolia are better options for companies and stock traders alike.
+Nonetheless, investing in Myanmar still isn’t getting easier.
+Other nearby frontier markets in Asia like Cambodia and Mongolia are better options for companies, real estate investors, and stock traders alike.

 Skip the Next Western Recession